 - Reusing Shaders: If materials can’t be reused, at least try to re-use shaders (or SpatialMaterials with different parameters but same configuration).

 If a scene has, for example, 20.000 objects with 20.000 different materials each, rendering will be slow.
 If the same scene has 20.000 objects, but only uses 100 materials, rendering will be blazing fast.

 Pixels cost vs vertex cost¶

-It is a common thought that the lower the polygons in a model, the faster it will be rendered.
+It is a common thought that the lower the number of polygons in a model, the faster it will be rendered.
 This is really relative and depends on many factors.

-On a modern PC and consoles, vertex cost is low.
-Very low.
+On a modern PC and console, vertex cost is low.
 GPUs originally only rendered triangles, so all the vertices: